Lydia Mathews

 North America

-Lydia Mathews is a historian of 19th and 20th century North America, focusing on the intersections of gender, public health, and immigration at the turn of the 20th century.
-She is particularly interested in the work of settlement houses and milk committees in urban spaces, and how immigrant women engaged with reform projects and could lay claim to social citizenship through their mothering and hygienic practices.
-Lydia's previous research has centered on Italian immigrants in Boston's South End and the role of reproductive politics in constructions of whiteness.
+Lydia Mathews is a historian of 19th- and 20th-century North America, focusing on the intersection of gender, public health, and immigration at the turn of the 20th century.
+She is particularly interested in anti-prostitution efforts in the North American western borderlands, and how local authorities shaped national policy through their enforcement of anti-vice measures in these contested spaces.
+Lydia's previous research centered on the work of settlement houses and milk committees in urban spaces (including Boston, San Francisco, and Montreal) and examined how immigrant women's engagement with hygienic reform projects helped bolster their claims to social citizenship.

 Research Interests